jaredzwick/aifitnesspal/README.md

-made in a weekend with supabase and bolt!
+made a web app, mobile app in a week with supabase and bolt!